 Example of Relevancy

 All SMART goals need a deadline.
-Setting defined deadlines around your goals gives yourself motivation and helps you stay focused on achieving them.
-Without a deadline, the pursuit of your goals will typically last forever and it will be hard to make progress.
+Setting defined deadlines gives your goal the destination it needs and gives you the motivation to stay focused and achieve it.
+Without a deadline, your goal is nothing but a dream and its pursuit will typically last forever without much progress.
 Deadlines also have the added benefit of reflection.
-It allows time to review progress, thinking about what worked and what didn’t.
+It allows time to review progress and reflect on what’s working and what’s not.

 Example of Time-Bound